-Long-Term Growth and Margin Expansion - Visteon offers technology and related manufacturing operations for instrument clusters, information displays, infotainment systems, audio systems, telematics solutions, and head-up displays.
-Backlog, defined as cumulative remaining awarded life-ofprogram expected booked sales, is approximately \$21.1 billion as of June 30, 2018, reflecting a strong booked sales base on which to launch future growth.
+Long-Term Growth and Margin Expansion - Visteon offers technology and related manufacturing operations for instrument clusters, information displays, infotainment systems, cockpit domain controllers, audio systems, telematics solutions, and head-up displays.

-Core business financial results continue to improve with Adjusted EBITDA margin of 11.8% in the six months ended June 30, 2018, compared with 11.7% in the same period of 2017.
-The Company expects to continue to deliver cost efficiencies by streamlining selling, general and administration costs and engineering costs, improving free cash flow, optimizing the capital structure and driving savings benefits as revenue grows.
+The Company reported Adjusted EBITDA margin of 11.4% in the nine months ended September 30, 2018 and 2017.
+The Company is focused on delivering continued cost efficiencies by streamlining selling, general and administration costs and engineering costs, improving free cash flow, optimizing the capital structure and driving savings benefits as revenue grows.

-Transformation from Digital to Autonomous - The Company is an established global leader in cockpit electronics technologies and is positioned to provide solutions as the industry transitions to autonomous technology.
-The Company's approach to autonomous driving is to feature fail-safe centralized domain hardware, designed for algorithmic developers, and to apply artificial intelligence for object detection and other functions.
-The Company is developing a Level 3/4 secure autonomous driving domain controller platform with an open framework based on neural networks.
+Develop Next Generation of Safety Features - The Company is an established global leader in cockpit electronics technologies and is positioned to provide solutions as the industry transitions to the next generation of safety features.
+The Company's approach to advanced safety is to feature fail-safe centralized domain hardware, designed for algorithmic developers, and to apply artificial intelligence for object detection and other functions.
+The Company is developing a Level 3/4 secure advanced safety domain controller platform with an open framework based on neural networks.
 Level 3+ system requirements include systems with environmental monitoring radar, camera and LiDAR sensors, late fusion of sensor data, scalable centralized computing and machine learning algorithms.
-The Company is taking a disciplined approach to progress autonomous technology via collaborations with key partners, customer partnerships and strategic investments.
+The Company is taking a disciplined approach to progress advanced safety technology via collaborations with key partners, customer partnerships and strategic investments.

-The Company is partnering with technology organizations in connection with the DriveCoreTM introduction, with the goal of creating an open collaboration model for automakers.
-The DriveCoreTM technology, introduced in 2018, includes three components:
+The Company is partnering with technology organizations in connection with the DriveCore[TM] introduction, with the goal of creating an open collaboration model for automakers.
+The DriveCore[TM] technology, introduced in 2018, includes three components:

-- Compute A modular and scalable computing hardware platform designed to be adapted to all levels of automated driving. - Runtime In-vehicle middleware that provides a secure framework enabling applications and algorithms to communicate in a real time, high-performance environment. - Studio A PC-based development environment that enables automakers to create an ecosystem of developers for rapid algorithm development.
+- Compute A modular and scalable computing hardware platform designed to be adapted to all levels of automated driving. - Runtime In-vehicle middleware that provides a secure framework enabling applications and algorithms to communicate in a real time, high-performance environment.

+• Studio - A PC-based development environment that enables automakers to create an ecosystem of developers for rapid algorithm development.

-In January 2018, the Company announced a strategic cooperation agreement with a leading China-based vehicle manufacturer, to develop and deploy autonomous driving and other cockpit electronics solutions.
+In January 2018, the Company announced a strategic cooperation agreement with a leading China-based vehicle manufacturer, to develop and deploy next generation advanced safety and other cockpit electronics solutions.
 Visteon will continue to leverage joint venture relationships to drive adoption of new offerings.